GLStephen/flutter-atlanta-codespace-demo/README.md

 As a Founder...
 Delivery of value to investors

-The first is a primary driver of the second.
+The first is required to accomplish the second in a product company.

 ### development ergonomics is key